allegheny-college-cmpsc-104-Fall-2024/classDocs/README.md

 ### Grading Components
 - **Class Participation**: Regular participation in class activities is essential for your success in this course.
 Class participation will be based on your active participation in every class through in-class discussion and exercises.
 - **Exams**: One mid-term exam administered in person.
 All work submitted for exam must be yours alone.
 Discussing exam questions with anyone during the exam period violates academic integrity expectations for this course.
 Note that no make-up exam will be given and absence from the exam will be recorded as a zero, unless the absence is excused by a documented emergency or religious observance.
-- **Laboratory Assignments**: There will be a total of 10 Lab assignments, due via Github Classroom by 11:59 PM on the given due date. **Late assignments will not be accepted**.
+- **Laboratory Assignments**: There will be a total of 10 Lab assignments, due via Github Classroom by 11:59 PM on the given due date. **For late assignments, please refer to the tokens policy on the CIS department website**.
 Feel free to collaborate in discussing approaches and answers to the problems in small groups.
 However, each student should turn in a separate, individually prepared set of answers.
 - **Final Project**: The final project requires you to apply the cumulative knowledge and skills from the course to produce a comprehensive set of documentation for a software project.
 This project will involve creating user manuals, technical architecture documents, and deploying these documents via a JAMstack-powered website.
 Additionally, you will set up a system that automatically updates and redeploys the documentation whenever changes are made.
 The project will be assessed on completeness, accuracy, adherence to industry standards, clarity, and the effectiveness of the automated update process.
 Students must submit individual work along with personal reflections on the process.

 ## Tentative Schedule (Subject to Change)